wnayes/bond-wm-wallpaper-dimmer/README.md

 ## Usage

-Use `@wnayes/electron-wm-wallpaper-dimmer` as a wallpaper plugin for electron-wm.
+Use `@wnayes/bond-wm-wallpaper-dimmer` as a wallpaper plugin for bond-wm.

 ### Configuration